sheriftawfikabbas/pyphotonics/README.md

 To calculate the photonics properties of a crystal using pyphotonics, a number of DFT calculations should be performed with VASP first:
 - The ground state structure of the crystal should be optimized.
 Let's call the output file CONTCAR_GS.
 - The excited state structure of the crystal should be optimized.
 Let's call the output file CONTCAR_ES.
-For a tutorial on how to setup such calculation, see: https://questionid.org/question/57e43ee8-40fc-471b-946d-1bed3c2e1ef2
+For a tutorial on how to setup such calculation, see this [tutorial](./vasp_constrained_occupations.md)
 - The phonon modes of the ground state system should be calculated with VASP, and the `bands.yaml` file should be produced using the `phonopy` code.

 Once all of the above is done, you can calculate the HR factor and PL line-shape as follows (the complete example is in the `test/` directory):